-Although June is the official National Safety Month in the USA, safety is a year-round concern for today’s facility managers everywhere in the world.
-Given that production technologies – and the regulations related to them are continually evolving, it’s always a good idea to review some of OSHA’s key plant/warehouse safety initiatives.
-Here are five that everyone should be familiar with:
+Although June is the official National Safety Month in the United States, safety is a year-round concern for today’s facility managers worldwide.
+Given that production technologies – and the regulations related to them are continually evolving, it’s always a good idea to review some of OSHA’s key warehouse safety standards and requirements.
+Here are five imperative OSHA guidelines that everyone should be familiar with:

-Keeping work areas clear of clutter and obstructions will improve safety, efficiency, and help get the facility in compliance with OSHA regulation 1910.176.
+Keeping work areas clear of clutter and obstructions in your industrial facility will improve safety, efficiency, and help get the warehousein compliance with OSHA regulation 1910.176.
 Areas of emphasis include employee passageways (aisles, loading docks, etc.).
 Additionally, mitigating risks associated with unprotected fall hazards (open pits, tanks, etc.) will make any facility safer, while also meeting Subpart G of this OSHA standard.

-To improve safety even further, consider LED communication systems that provide at-a-glance status updates at the loading dock (Corner-Vu and Leveler-Vu, as part of the Rite-Vu Hazard Recognition System) and at aisle intersections inside the plant (Safe-T-Signal).
-Safety gates like the GateKeeper can protect employees who encounter fall hazard risks regularly on mezzanines and elevated work platforms.
+To improve warehouse safety further, consider LED communication systems that provide at-a-glance status updates at the loading dock (Corner-Vu and Leveler-Vu, as part of the Rite-Vu Hazard Recognition System) and at aisle intersections inside the plant (Safe-T-Signal).
+Safety gates like the GateKeeper mezzanine safety gate can protect employees who encounter fall hazard risks regularly on mezzanines and elevated work platforms.

 OSHA regulation 1910.900 requires employers to protect employees from risk factors such as repetition, force, awkward postures, contact stress, and vibrations.
 There are opportunities to automate operations that could only be accomplished manually in the past.